Perhaps you have heard other people say that pressure cookers can cause cancer, and it made you cautious of them, not wanting to harm your health.

 Why Pressure Cookers Don’t Cause Cancer

 Most people agree that pressure cookers don’t cause cancer because they differ from moist heat.
-The fear that high heats cause acrylamide in starchy foods began when researchers observed how high heats for potatoes would form acrylamide.
+The fear that high heats cause acrylamide in starchy foods began when researchers observed how high heat for potatoes would form acrylamide.
 They soon learned how many starchy foods had the same problem.

 You may not have to worry about this, however, because this largely happens with dry heat.
 The food in a pressure cooker cooks with steam.
 A moist environment in the pressure cooker stops acrylamide from ever forming.